Luis-Manfredi/tempo_signup_test/README.md

 PD:
-At the moment, I have not apply database integration.
+At the moment, I have not applied database integration.
 I used an array called "users" to storage data received from the request body just for testing purposes.